earn-alliance/wallet-commander-cli/README.md

-     ├── cli - all cli business logic and bootstrapping ├── config - basic configuration such as version for CLI ├── controller - business logic for signing wallet commands ├── log - functionality for bootstraping logging ├── query - (refactor => store) all wallet commander graphql API queries reside here ├── server - (refactor => client) running executable that connects to wallet-commander server ├── store - all business logic for executing wallet commander graphql API queries
+     ├── cli - all cli business logic and bootstrapping ├── config - basic configuration such as version for CLI ├── controller - business logic for signing wallet commands ├── log - functionality for bootstrapping logging ├── query - (refactor => store) all wallet commander graphql API queries reside here ├── server - (refactor => client) running executable that connects to wallet-commander server ├── store - all business logic for executing wallet commander graphql API queries